Buliwyfa/calendar_extension/README.md

 ## ToDos
 - fix bug with calendar-widget "upcoming events"
+- test other calendars than google (only private link tested)
+- better performance for auto sync needed

 This Module uses the Calendar UI Interface in v0.6 - [see dokumentation](https://github.com/humhub/humhub-modules-calendar/blob/master/docs/interface.md)